“A word that was very important to me when I was making the movie was timeless.”

 Tom Hanks.
 Meg Ryan.
 As one critic said about them together they, “should win a Nobel Prize for chemistry.”
 But it wasn’t just chemistry, it was talent.
 Talent often acted out in non-verbal subtext by just the expression in their eyes.

 Keep in mind that Hanks’ next two roles after Sleepless in Seattle won him back to back Oscars for best actor (Philadelphia, Forrest Gump).
-And his next two after that (Apollo 13, Toy Story) weren’t too bad either.
+And his next two after those (Apollo 13, Toy Story) weren’t too bad either.
 Nora points out one scene where Hanks’ is juggling a small stack of mail:

 “That little thing of letters that falls off the pile of Tom’s is something that the first time it happened I thought, ‘Oh, he dropped the letters,” the second and third time he did it I realized that he did it on purpose.
 And one of the reasons he did it is Tom knew better than I did that the scene needed something to end it.
 Even if it was a little noise.
 And that little package of envelopes that drops gives the scene what you call a button and helps tremendously where the writing fails.”